Maple tree identification

-Maple trees are identified by their 5-lobed leaves and winged fruit.
 Five common species are shown here.
+Maple tree identification – five-lobed leaves and winged fruit.
 The Norway Maple differs from the Field Maple and Sycamore in that its lobes and teeth have finely pointed tips.
 It has a winged fruit but the wings hang down at an angle whereas those on the field Maple are flat.
 The Japanese Maple leaves have narrow lobes and the Silver Maple has deeply cut leaves.For information on five more unusual Maples click HERE

 Field Maple Acer campestre.
 The leaf has 5 main lobes.
 The upper side of the leaf is dark green in mid summer.
 The leaf edges are smooth.